 Don’t Let Your Company Fail Over Failovers: The Difference Between Failover and Disaster Recovery

 It doesn’t only happen to others.

 Time to spring into action.

-But wait – your backups are unavailable, locked in a storage room somewhere else, and you have employees that can’t work.
+But wait – your backups are unavailable, locked in a storage room somewhere else, and you have employees that can’t get to work due to lockdowns or worse.
 Stress levels rise with lost profits.

 No matter how you spin it, the faster you can get your system up and running again, the better.

 Don’t let the word “disaster” lull you into a sense of security.
 A disaster doesn’t have to be an ‘act of God’.
-While disaster can mean flooding and earthquakes and cyclones, more often it is something as simple as an unexpected update or patch for the system.
+While disaster can mean flooding, earthquakes, cyclones, or pandemics, more often it is something as simple as an unexpected update or patch for the system.

 If you want to protect your company, but you get confused by all the terminology swirling around the idea of “better safe than sorry”, this is the blog post for you.

 What is the difference between disaster recovery, high availability, failover, and backup?

 Data backup is what it sounds like.
 Essentially, you’re saving copies of your data at a certain date and time which could range from a few hours ago to a few days ago, depending on the specific organisation’s practice.
 Often, this data is written to physical tape, which is inexpensive, but also unreliable (some numbers estimate that 50% of tapes fail to restore).
 It is important to have a data backup solution in place, but it cannot be an isolated solution.